 - 1 pinch of nutmeg

 - salt and pepper to taste

 - Heat olive oil in a pot (or Thermomix) on medium heat

-- Add broth, potatoes, nutmeg, and let it simmer at low heat for 20 minutes.
+- Add the potatoes, broth, nutmeg, bring to a boil and let it simmer at low heat for 20 minutes.

-- At last season with salt and pepper.
+- At last season with salt and black pepper.

 - I love to serve this simple leek soup just with slices of whole grain bread.